-Although the quantity of Equation (\ref{eq:ergotropy}) looks very different to the Helmholtz Free Energy, it can be compared to it easily in the situation where the system's energy fluctuations $\delta E$ are small compared with the average energy $\< E\>$ as is the case with macroscopic thermodynamical systems.
-We then find by Taylor expanding Equation (\ref{eq:ergotropy}) and taking the zeroeth order approximation that
+Although $\fmin$ looks very different to the Helmholtz Free Energy, it can be compared to it easily in the situation where the given state $\rho$ has energy fluctuations $\delta E$ which are small compared with the average energy $\< E\>$ as is the case with macroscopic thermodynamical systems.
+We then consider a version $\rho_\epsilon$ of the state $\rho$, with the tails of weight $\epsilon$ removed (this is more or less what happens when we smooth $\fmin$ as discussed in \ref{sec:work}) and find by Taylor expanding $\fmin(\rho_\ep)$ around the mean energy and taking the zeroeth order approximation that

-In the case where the system is diagonal in the energy eigenbasis i.e.
+We can now compare this with the Helmholtz Free Energy.
+In the case where the system is block-diagonal in the energy eigenbasis i.e.